techstationspace/javascript-exercises/tempConversion/README.md

 # Exercise 06 - tempConversion

+Run the tests by entering `npm run jest tempConversion/tempConversion.spec.js` in the terminal and watch it fail.

 Write two functions that convert temperatures from Fahrenheit to Celsius, and vice versa:
 ```
 ftoc(32) // fahrenheit to celsius, should return 0